elgatosf/eslint-config/README.md

 ## Configuration

+There are two configurations available:

+- Recommended — `config.recommended`
+- Strict — `config.strict` (stricter type enforcing)

-The `recommended` configuration is catered for TypeScript, and enforces stricter types through explicit return types and no `any`, amongst other rules.
-Additionally, the configuration emphasizes the importance of well-documented code ([jsdocs](https://jsdoc.app/)) and encourages structured code in the form of member ordering.
+All configurations are tailored for TypeScript, with the `strict` configuration enforcing stricter types through explicit return types.
+Additionally, all configurations emphasize the importance of well-documented code ([jsdocs](https://jsdoc.app/)) and encourages structured code in the form of member ordering.

 ### Extends